-An “intake process” refers to having a well-defined method by which work is picked up by technology.
-It is the bridge between the group of business stakeholders defining what is to be worked on and the technology group that will build it.
-There are two parts to this intake process.
+An “intake process” refers to having a well-defined method by which work is picked up by development.
+It is the bridge between the group of business stakeholders defining what is to be worked on and the development group that will build it.
+There are two parts to the intake process.
 The first is the discovery intake process where stakeholders decide what to work on.
 Then there is the development intake process where the development organization pulls from the work defined in the discovery intake process.
 The product backlog is the end and beginning point of these two intake processes respectively and acts as the bridge between discovery and development.

 Creating an intake process is likely the most impactful step that an organization can take.
-Before considering how to do it, let’s consider why this is so.

-- it results in multi-tasking
+- It results in multi-tasking.

-- it creates extra work
+- It creates extra work.

-- it tends to burn people out
+- It tends to burn people out.

-The Intake Process’ Impact on Business Stakeholders
+Impact on Business Stakeholders

 This is why using MBIs, MVPs and MVRs are so important at the intake process.
 All items here must be as small as possible while still providing value to the organization when completed.
 Defining these is the responsibility of business stakeholders.

-Intake Process’s Impact on Technology
+Impact on Development

-- Scrum – pull a sprint’s worth of work from the product backlog and don’t let any other work in
+- Scrum: Pull a sprint’s worth of work from the product backlog and don’t let any other work in.

-- SAFe – pull a program increment’s worth of work from the product backlog
+- SAFe®: Pull a program increment’s worth of work from the product backlog.

-- Kanban – use a flow model and pull work only as able to work on it
+- Kanban: Use a flow model and pull work only as able to work on it.

-Intake Process’ Impact on the PMO
+Impact on the PMO

 The PMO has an important role in ensuring the proper capacity is allocated to the most important work in an effective way.
 They can greatly contribute to the management of the intake process.
 Their job is considerably eased when business stakeholders and technology do their jobs – so much to the point that the PMO’s role may be greatly lessened.

-Intake Process’ Impact on Marketing and Supporting Teams
+Impact on Marketing and Supporting Teams

 Getting value realized takes more than just getting it out the door.
 An effective intake process will consider all aspects of the work to be completed.
 Whatever is needed beyond deployment must be included in the items being managed at intake.
 This is why MBIs include all aspects of value realization, not just development and deployment.

-Managing Different types of work
+Managing Different Types of Work

 The Keys for an Effective Intake Process

-- Work in the intake process is sequenced so when it is pulled people downstream can see what they need to handle conflicting requests (they’ll look at the sequence in the intake process)
+- Work in the intake process is sequenced so when it is pulled, people downstream can see what they need to handle conflicting requests (they’ll look at the sequence in the intake process).

 Starting at the start of the value stream is the best place to begin an improvement initiative.
 However, that is often not possible due to a lack of business stakeholder engagement.
 When this is the case, the intake process is almost always a close second choice and can always be done.
 It provides insights to business stakeholders as to why they have to focus on what initiatives and business increments are going to provide the most value.
-It can be used as a way to explain to them why attending to it lowers risk, speeds delivery and helps ensure value is created.
+It can be used as a way to explain to them why attending to it lowers risk, speeds delivery, and helps ensure value is created.
 At the same time it protects technology from being overloaded.